 Once you have successfully completed your on-the-job training, you are able to work as an Air Traffic controller or Flight Service Operator, subject to:

 If your application meets our requirements, we will ask you to sit our aptitude tests.
 These tests are specifically designed to see if you have the ability to be an air traffic specialist.
 We measure your ability to follow written instructions, to visualise three dimensionally, solve complex problems under time pressure and accurately check data.
-If you meet the requirements, you will then complete an online interview and self-report personality questionnaire.
-If you are successful at this stage, you will be considered for a place at the Assessment Centre (see below).
+If you meet the requirements, you will then complete personality questionnaire.
+If you are successful at this stage, you will be considered for a place at the Assessment Centre.

 The induction module for all students covers meteorology, aircraft operations, air navigation, navigation aids, communications, aviation law, human performance and Air traffic services equipment.
 For ATC students, the simulator modules cover the basics of hands-on air traffic control in the aerodrome tower or surveillance centre environment.
 It teaches students how to keep aircraft separated using a range of tools, rules and procedures.

-Our Air Traffic Controllers v Flight Service Operators work at radar centres, airport control towers and sometimes even air shows.
-Typically, they work 7.5 hour shifts and are rostered four days on and two days off with five weeks annual leave.
+Our Air Traffic Controllers and Flight Service Operators work at radar centres, airport control towers and sometimes even air shows.
+Typically, they work 7.5 hour shifts and are rostered four days on and two days off with five weeks' annual leave.